stronnag/mwptools/docs/manual/docs/mwp-macos.md

 ### Blueprint compiler

-The required `blueprint-compiler` is not in `homebrew`, so is installed locally:
+The required `blueprint-compiler` is not in `homebrew`, so is install locally:

 **Note:** If you have a pre-existing python, then the packages installed above may fail to install the dependency `pygobject3` and you will have to install it manually, either via `brew` or `pipx`.